LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/README.md

     ```
 ![figure-3](images/03_run_docker.png "Run with docker")

+## <a id="summary"></a>Summary

+The coming of the native Fetch API on Node.js is good news for all developers.
+This built-in API improves cross-platform familiarity for JavaScript/TypeScript developers, they do need to use a different approach for the frontend (web browsers) and backend (Node.js) HTTP request code.
+This helps simplify the project and reduce the complexity of using and managing the 3rd party HTTP Request/Fetch modules.

+At the same time, the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy-to-use Web-based API.
+The APIs are easy to integrate into any application and platform that supports the HTTP protocol and JSON message format.

+Let me remind you again, this demo projects aim for Development and POC purposes only.
+The native Fetch API is still an experimental feature (**As of April 2022**) and is **not recommended for Production use**.

 ## <a id="references"></a>References

 For further details, please check out the following resources:
 * [Refinitiv Data Platform APIs page](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) on the [Refinitiv Developer Community](https://developers.refinitiv.com/) website.
 * [Refinitiv Data Platform APIs Playground page](https://api.refinitiv.com).